tychosoft/moderncli/README.md

 ## Dependencies

 Moderncli and applications also often make use of the C++ library libfmt.
-This allows C++17 (and C++20) applications to use modern string and print formatting operations like from C++23 and later.
-If you are building applications for C++20 or later, or you do not use the moderncli print header for output, you do not need to use or link with libfmt.
+This allows C++17 applications to use modern string and print formatting operations like from C++23 and later.
+If you are building applications for C++20 or later, or you do not also use the moderncli print header for output, you do not need to use or link with libfmt.

 Moderncli also uses openssl for crypto operations and ssl streams in any crypto namespace related headers.
 Generally, if your not using secure streams, but